• Skip to main content

 Instructions

-• In the same saucepan, cook the shrimp with skin until it turns opaque in color.
-Take it out to cool and remove the skin and tail.
+• In the same saucepan with 4 cups of water, boil the shrimp with its head and skin until it turns opaque in color.
+Take it out to cool.
 Set it aside for toppings later.
 Save the boiled water as shrimp stock for the sauce.

 • In a large skillet over medium heat, sautee garlic and onion until fragrant.
 Add ground pork, fish sauce, and black pepper and continue to cook, occasionally stirring until the ground pork turns light brown.